Renan2010/LUP/README.md

-# Note: This is an experimental project and not yet ready for use.
+# Note: This is an ALFA project and not yet ready for use.
 ## LUP-Current (Linux Universal Ports)
 The universal Ports for Linux BSD-like